 As the name says, it includes only bare walls, ceilings, and floors.
 It will not include any fixtures like bathrooms and/or kitchen counters.
 You must insure them separately as a part of your personal insurance policy.

 Helping you Make a Sound Decision.

-Major Risks Not Covered by Most Condo Policies:
+Significant Risks Not Covered by Most Condo Policies:

-Water Damage Claims are one of the biggest insurance risks for your condo/coop property If you are purchasing a condo or coop, it’s critical to get comprehensive coverage to make sure you and your house are covered from water damage.
-The common problem of living in a condo is that your neighbor is careless when it comes to this kind of policy Remember that if they are using a washing machine and it breaks down, or they forgot their faucet, or if any of their pipes break, you literally have no control of the damage that it can impact your personal space In this event your personal policy will help you Never just rely on the Master Policy of the building when it comes to water damage.
+Water Damage Claims are one of the most significant insurance risks for your condo/coop property If you are purchasing a condo or coop, it’s critical to get comprehensive coverage to ensure you and your house are covered from water damage.
+The common problem of living in a condo is that your neighbor is careless when it comes to this kind of policy Remember that if they are using a washing machine and it breaks down, or they forgot their faucet, or if any of their pipes break, you have no control of the damage that it can impact your personal space In this event your personal policy will help you Never rely on the Master Policy of the building when it comes to water damage.
 You have to make sure to have your personal coverage for any personal property, alteration, or addition.

 Loss Assessment is NOT a Special Assessment

 For example, there was an earthquake and your building is damaged.
 The building owners can or may impose a special assessment on all the owners of units to share in repairs and cover the cost of damage.
 Thinking you have a loss assessment that might cover this for you is wrong.
 Check if your personal condo policy includes earthquake insurance.
 If you don’t have that, then your policy will not cover your portion of the share.

 If you’re looking for the best insurance agent in Denver, CO (or anywhere in the United States) who is familiar with the products and local area, please consider reviewing Advantage Insurance Solutions.
 We can find the best value policies and tailor your coverage to your needs.
 Call now!
 We won’t disappoint!
 Sign up with us now!